Recording & Assessing Individual Orals

 If you already have the recording saved as an MP3, you can upload it to ManageBac using the Upload MP3 or M4A file tab.

 To use the recording feature, please ensure your browser is the latest version of Google Chrome or Firefox.

 Entering Extracts and Global Issue for Students

-Teachers can Add Extracts to each student's Oral worksheet to record the documents or images used for the Oral by the student.
+Teachers can enter Extracts into the Extracts text box in each student's Oral worksheet to record the documents or images used for the Oral by the student. *Please ensure that the appropriate course level (i.e. Literature or Language and Literature) has been selected for the class.
 The Extract forms displayed depend on the course level of the class, i.e. Work or Body of Work for Language and Literature and Work in Language A and Work in Translation for Literature courses.